HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Overview

 \section{Overview}

-This paper introduces a hybrid imitation learning framework aimed at enhancing the realism and versatility of virtual characters in complex environments.
-With hybrid imitation learning, we can train a unified controller capable of executing diverse parkour skills and adapting seamlessly to unseen environments.
-The motion tracking mode helps the controller accurately mimic human parkour movements, allowing it to acquire basic skills such as vaults and plyos.
-Meanwhile, the adversarial imitation learning mode enhances adaptability by providing the controller with the flexibility to modify and sequence these skills to tackle unseen obstacles.
+This paper introduces a hybrid imitation learning (HIL) framework aimed at enhancing the realism and versatility of virtual characters across novel environments and conditions.
+With HIL, we train a unified controller capable of executing diverse athletic behaviors while adapting seamlessly to unseen scenarios.
+The motion tracking mode ensures that the controller can accurately reproduce reference motions, preserving the naturalness of the reference.
+Meanwhile, the adversarial imitation learning mode enhances adaptability by providing the controller with the flexibility to modify and sequence these skills to tackle unseen conditions.

 To facilitate effective training across these two modes, we design parallel multi-task environments.
-The motion tracking mode is implemented as a standard motion tracking task, while the adversarial imitation learning mode is implemented using Adversarial Motion Priors (AMP)~\cite{DBLP:journals/tog/PengMALK21} with a target following task.
-However, motion tracking controllers typically require temporal phase information or future target poses as input, which are not available in the target following task, where no corresponding reference motion data is available.
-Naive conditional input masking can lead the controller to learn two distinct behavior modes, undermining the benefits of joint training.
-Different from standard motion tracking frameworks, we incorporate scene observation to ensure the character can perceive its surroundings.
-Importantly, we find this scene observation plays a pivotal role in establishing our unified observation space.
-In the motion tracking task, the scene observation can serve as a spatial \emph{phase} variable enabling the model to estimate its current phase along a particular reference motion.
-In the target following task, the scene observation provides essential perception information to perform appropriate skills to clear obstacles.
-This shared observation space design enables the controller to produce natural motions in both training modes.
+The motion tracking mode is implemented as a motion tracking task, while the adversarial imitation learning mode is implemented using Adversarial Motion Priors (AMP)~\cite{DBLP:journals/tog/PengMALK21}.
+However, motion tracking controllers typically require temporal phase information or future target poses as input~\cite{DBLP:journals/tog/PengALP18, DBLP:journals/tog/TesslerGNCP24}, which are not available in the adversarial imitation learning mode, where no corresponding reference motion data is available.
+This mismatch in conditioning makes it difficult to train a single policy across the two modes, as the controller must rely on different inputs to achieve their respective objectives.
+Different from standard motion tracking frameworks, we introduce a unified condition-driven observation space, which encodes scene context and task objectives in a consistent form across both modes.
+In the motion tracking mode, these goal conditions (e.g., target location, facing direction, and scene geometry) constrain the set of feasible motions and implicitly indicate the controller’s progression along a reference behavior.
+In the adversarial imitation learning mode, the same representation provides task-relevant information for adapting skills in response to new environments.
+By sharing this representation, the controller can leverage a common conditioning mechanism across modes, enabling behaviors learned from reference data to transfer more effectively to more general goal-driven scenarios.